 - How is performance improvement tracked across teams, managers, and vendors?

-- What happens when KPIs change or new workflows are added, do we need IT support?
+- What happens when KPIs change or new workflows are added, and does that require IT support?

 - Will frontline teams actually use what your AI surfaces, or does it sit in reports?

-Leader-facing contact center AI gives supervisors, managers, and executives visibility into performance, behavior, quality, and outcomes across teams and channels.
+Leader-facing contact center AI gives supervisors, managers, and executives visibility into performance, behavior, quality, and outcomes across teams and channels, with vendors differing in how many data sources feed their insights and whether AI drives action or generates reports that require manual interpretation.

-Call center analytics software is built to give leaders accurate visibility into operational performance.
-These tools track key KPIs across channels, identify performance trends over time, and highlight where improvement or intervention is needed.
+Call center analytics software gives leaders accurate visibility into contact center performance, tracking KPIs across channels, identifying trends over time, and highlighting where improvement or intervention is needed.

 - Can we filter and compare performance across teams, queues, channels, and BPOs in one view?